Skip to main content

 Adrian-Barr Smith

 When I asked Eduardo to sign the memorandum, I was delighted when he immediately agreed to step up.
 I was privileged to represent Eduardo for over 30 years.
 Over that time he was creating a significant number of public works.
 Ownership of such works was not always vested in the owners of the site.
-For example, his work Piscator was at one time located on Railtrack at Euston station but is owned by the Arts Council England.
+For example, his work Piscator was at one time located on Railtrack land at Euston station but is owned by Arts Council England.

 Eduardo also had a significant body of unsold work.
 There was no commercial gallery that could be relied on to represent his work and protect his interests.
 In order to safeguard and preserve this legacy, it was important to establish a continuing protector.
 Eduardo was understandably reluctant to talk about the hereafter at first but did agree to write a will and to use this to gift the unsold body of work and his copyright to a foundation.

 When an artist dies, it requires someone who genuinely cares and takes an active interest to represent their legacy; otherwise, the artist’s voice risks being lost.
 In the case of Paolozzi’s public artworks, Piscator, formerly located on the forecourt of Euston Station, is currently in storage due to the station's redevelopment.
-Owned by Arts Council of England but sited on Railtrack, we are still awaiting a decision on its future.
+Owned by Arts Council of England but sited on Railtrack land, we are still awaiting a decision on its future.
 Without the Foundation maintaining oversight, there might be no one advocating on the artist's behalf.

 *